 It is uncanny occurrences such as these that force us to reconsider whether such things are just "coincidences," as skeptics claim.
 These remarkable (supposedly random) events simply force us to step back and say to ourselves, "You've got to be kidding!"

 Some closeups of a classic

 First, A Toast to Jesus!

 Atheist Sees Image of Big Bang in a Piece of Breakfast Toast

 For Immediate Release: Miracle Toast!

-Excitement is growing in the Northern England town of South Kepticksfield following the news that a local man saw an image of the Big Bang in his breakfast toast.
-Atheist, Dick Dawgins, 68, told local newspaper, The S. Kepticksfield Express that he was sitting down to eat breakfast when an unusual toast pattern caught his eye.
+Excitement is growing in the Northern England town of South Kepticks following the news that a local man saw an image of the Big Bang in his breakfast toast.
+Atheist, Dick Dawgins, 68, told The S. Kepticks Times that he was sitting down to eat breakfast when an unusual toast pattern caught his eye.

 "I was just about to spread the butter when I noticed a fairly typical, small

 hole in the bread surrounded by a dark area.
 However the direction and splatter patterns of the crumbs, as well as the changing shades emanating outwards from this black hole, were very clearly similar to the chaotic-dynamic, non-linear patterns that one would expect following the Big Bang."